oigFinisar/dev/waveanalyzer-b/index.md

 1. Connect WaveAnalyzer to a PC via USB.
 2. Turn on WaveAnalyzer.
 3. Wait 2 minutes for startup.
 4. Run the WaveAnalyzer Software and follow the instructions.
-The connection wizard will start automatically.

 # Connect via Ethernet (LAN)